 For TD, look up your branch here and then call and ask for an email address for the branch manager.
 You might also want to CC or contact the TD Ombudsperson (email@example.com).

 NOTE: TD released a new climate plan in November 2020, which we have reviewed here.
 While this pledge is seriously lacking in details about how TD plans to decarbonize its financial operations, they intend to release annual reports beginning in 2021.

 I recently learned that TD is one of the top funders of fossil fuel expansion and therefore a direct threat to future generations.
-I found it very concerning that your bank received an D- on fossil fuel expansion policies in the 2019 Banking on Climate Change report released by Banktrack and 3 out of 200 possible points on their 2020 report.
-The recent Corporate Knights report finds that you have issued more than $6 billion in loans to the O&G industry.
+I found it very concerning that your bank received 5 out of 200 possible points on in the 2021 Banking on Climate Chaos Report from BankTrack.
+The same report found that TD has pumped over $157 billion into fossil fuels since the Paris Accord was signed.
 That money is being used to pump CO2 into our atmosphere, putting millions of lives at risk and driving the 6th mass extinction.
 I also noted with surprise that your bank refused to sign the U.N.
 Declaration on Responsible Banking which has been signed by more than 100 major banks around the world.

 In particular, I hope your bank will be able to commit to the following: